 Do Carpenter Bees Sting?

-The carpenter bee is generally docile and rarely attacks, though it might do so if threatened or handled.
+Unlike some other stinging pests (cough cough, yellow jackets), the carpenter bee is generally docile and rarely attacks, though it might do so if threatened or handled.
 While they will fly aggressively at anyone nearby, male carpenter bees don’t have a stinger.
 On the other hand, females may sting once or several times if they feel provoked.

 Problems Caused By Carpenter Bees